fab7/LAB-Spark-and-Data-Lakes/project/README.md

 The corresponding Glue job is `./stedi/customer_landing_to_trusted.py`.
 It joins the customer and accelerometer landing tables on emails, and it applies a privacy policy on customer's data by filtering out the customers that did not give their approval to use their data for research purposes (i.e. the field `shareWithResearchAsOfDate` is set and is not zero).

-**[INFO]** The join with the accelerometer data is doing much more than what is initiallyty asked in the question.
-However, it avoids ending up with empty tables at the end of the project
+**[INFO]** The join with the accelerometer data is doing much more than what is initially asked in the question.
+However, it avoids ending up with empty tables at the end of the project.

 ![Alt text](./img/CustomerLandingToTrusted.png "Fig.1")<p align="center">*Fig.1 - Customer Landing To Trusted*</p>